 Scotmid is an Edinburgh-based members’ co-operative society formed by the amalgamation in 1981 of the Dalziel Society of Motherwell and the St. Cuthbert’s Co-operative Society (founded 1859).
 In 1999 Scotmid merged with the Prestonpans Co-operative Society.
 As a co-op, Scotmid is pledged to uphold values of honesty, openness, social responsibility and caring for others.
 It is a social enterprise model which is particularly appropriate to the provision of funerals.

-Scotmid owns 15 funeral parlours.
-Seven of them are in Edinburgh.
+Scotmid owns 16 funeral parlours.
+Eight of them are in Edinburgh.
 The remainder are in Broxburn, East Kilbride, Hamilton, Leith, Livingston, Motherwell, Penicuik and Uddingston.
 The branch in Broxburn trades under its old name of Thomas Brown, and the branch in Motherwell trades under its old name of Dundas Fyfe.
 All the rest trade under the name of Scotmid.
+For contact details of each branch see the Scotmid website.

 We have spent days visiting every branch, talking to staff, testing customer service and, to the best of our ability, assuring ourselves that people who have died are cared for here with the greatest respect, dignity and privacy.
 What we found astonished and delighted us.
 Scotmid’s funeral parlours are among the very best in Britain.